bondeveloper/joker/README.md

 * Apollo Server and Apollo Client

 ### Setting up and Running Joker on your local
  These are the steps that you need to follow in order to have joker running on local environment.
 Feel free to check out the deployed app [here](https://bon-joker.herokuapp.com/).
-What is a react application without Node, I assume you already have node.js ( and ...
+What is a react application without Node ?!!!
+I assume you already have node.js ( and ...
 I almost said Docker as well ) installed on your machine.
 If not go ahead and find the installation [here](https://nodejs.org/en/download/).
 Type ``` node --version ``` on your terminal to make sure you are all setup.

  * Clone this repo into your local machine
  * Run ``` npm install ``` to install the dependencies. *For those that prefare yarn ( Like me ) then command is ``` yarn install ```*